NREL/erad/docs/how-to-install.md

 ## Package Installation

-We recommend using Anaconda or Miniconda to create the environment for windows user.
+We recommend using Anaconda or Miniconda to create the environment and instal ERAD.
 Use the commands below to create environment and install the ERAD python package.

 === ":fontawesome-brands-windows: Windows 10"